-- It requires little continuous effort in order to maintain it.
-Often the initial effort of the considerable amount is required in order to create the source of such income, but once created after the initial efforts, it gives income over the period of time with the little or no amount of additional efforts.
+- It requires little continuous effort to maintain it.
+Often it requires an initial effort of a considerable amount to create such a source of income.
+Still, once created after the initial efforts, it gives income over the period of time with little or no amount of additional efforts.

 - This income is not typically subject to the payroll tax, employment tax

-- In the initial period of creating the source of unearned income, additional efforts and the investments are required and payment received against such efforts is also not immediate.
-But once the source of additional income is created after the initial efforts, unearned income from many sources give income over the period of time with the little or no amount of additional efforts
+- In the initial period of creating the source of unearned income, additional efforts and the investments are required, and payment received against such efforts is also not immediate.
+But once the source of other income is created after the initial efforts, unearned income from many sources give income over the period with the little or no amount of additional efforts

-- There may be different tax rates for the income earned from different sources.
+- There may be different tax rates for the income earned from various sources.

 The unearned income is the income received from the investments or the other sources which are not related to employment.
 The different examples include interest received from the investment, dividends, royalties, pension funds.
 In all the mentioned examples, the income is not derived from the means that require the personal effort of the person, so they are categorized as unearned income.

 Such income from many of the sources helps in deferring the taxes and avoiding the penalties of the IRS.
-There may be different tax rates for the income earned from different sources.
-It is preferable to diversify the holdings to even out the effect of the taxes that are applicable.
+There may be different tax rates for the income earned from various sources.
+It is preferable to diversify the holdings to even out the effect of the applicable taxes.